w0lek/ezgl/doc/qtport.md

-# EZGL Qt migration plan
+# EZGL/Vpr migration to Qt plan

 ## Goal:
 - to have a seamless incremental migration, where it is possible to validate the result (compare with the original GTK approach at each stage)